keldonia/bTime/readme.md

 ## Using bTime

-**bTime** includes two primary classes, [Scheduler](./documentation/scheduler.md) and [BinaryTimeFactory](./documentation/binaryTimeFactory.md).
+**bTime** includes two primary classes, [Scheduler](./documentation/scheduler.md) and [BTimeFactory](./documentation/bTimeFactory.md).
-Scheduler instantiates its own `BinaryTimeFactory` when instantiated.  `BinaryTimeFactory` can also be instantiated separately if one desires to directly make use of the binary time utils;
+Scheduler instantiates its own `BTimeFactory` when instantiated.  `BTimeFactory` can also be instantiated separately if one desires to directly make use of the btime utils;

 ```typescript
   // If using the scheduler